science-surveyor/grid/design-spec.md

 # `science-surveyor` design spec

-Science Surveyor is an interactive visualization designed to help science journalists find contextual information relevant to new research they are reporting on.
+Science Surveyor is an interactive visualization designed to help science journalists find contextual information relevant to new research paper they are reporting on.

 The graphic contains three sections: